 When he’s not instructing, operating a small water system, or fixing something around the Lodge, the humble 6’6” giant is happiest when he’s outside or doing something active.
 He is a sea kayak guide examiner and instructor, and a trainer for Paddle Canada, not to mention a former National Team rower, and captain of the UBC basketball team.

-With the ultimate goal of finding the balance between a “minimum footprint” and creating a “maximum impact for guests and staff,” Jamie continues to educate and empower the Lodge community with his passion for sustainability and outdoor recreation.
+With the ultimate goal of finding the balance between a “minimal footprint” and creating a “maximum impact for guests and staff,” Jamie continues to educate and empower the Lodge community with his passion for sustainability and outdoor recreation.

 Christine Clarke – Executive Director

 Hailing from Embro, Ontario, but calling the Lodge home since 1992, Christine oversees the internal decisions that govern the day-to-day operations of the Lodge.
-Whether it’s programming, human resources, office work, or ensuring that clients are well taken care of, no task is too big or small.
+Whether it’s programming, human resources, office work, or ensuring that clients are well taken care of, no task is too big or too small.
 Alongside Jamie, Christine steers the decisions that make the Lodge what it is today.

 Like Jamie, Christine has a passion for outdoor pursuits, and has achieved excellence in sport.
-From 1983 to 1988, Christine was National Team rower, with a fourth place finish in the 1984 Olympics, two bronze medals at the 1985 and 1986 World Championships, and a gold medal at the Commonwealth Games in 1986.
+From 1983 to 1988, Christine was National Team rower, winning fourth place finish in the 1984 Olympics, two bronze medals at the 1985 and 1986 World Championships, and a gold medal at the Commonwealth Games in 1986.

 While Christine still loves being on the water, today she spends her free time exploring remote areas of Vancouver Island’s west coast with her family, and on occasion can be found kicking up her heels at a barn dance.